Describe a time when you changed your opinion: IELTS Speaking Cue Card

 How did you feel during the process of changing your opinion?

-What advice would you give someone considering a similar change?
+What advice would you give to someone considering a career change?

 Band 6-7